KyleDennis25/Logistic-Regression-From-Scratch/Report.md

 ## Overview

 In this project, my goal is to fit a logistic regression model from scratch, using Python.
 Instead of using existing libraries such as scikit-learn for model fitting, I will build algorithms from the ground up.
-The purpose of this work is to help understand the mathematics behind logistic regression.
+My end goal is to have a greater understanding of how logistic regression works "under the hood."

 The main algorithm I will implement is the **Newton-Raphson algorithm**.
 This algorithm, at the fundamental level, iteratively estimates the roots of a function.
 In this application, I will use it to estimate logistic regression parameters that best fit a dataset.
 The dataset I chose contains data on credit card transactions and indicates whether they were fraudulent or not.
 The logistic regression model will be trained to predict fraud using a subset of features.